Skip to content

 Before and After Prostate Surgery

-Following your prostate cancer diagnosis, and the decision to have Robotic Assisted Removal of Prostate (RARP) surgery, your Urology consultant or clinical nurse specialist will inform the GGC Pelvic Health Team.
-They will contact you to invite you to attend an appointment before surgery at one of the NHS GGC Hospitals.
-This appointment may be offered on an individual basis, or as part of a group session.
-The aim of this is to give you:
+After your prostate cancer diagnosis and the decision to have Robotic Assisted Removal of Prostate (RARP) surgery, your Urology consultant or clinical nurse specialist will inform the GGC Pelvic Health Team.

-• advice about your surgery
+• Advice about your surgery

-• A follow up appointment will be organised for you from six weeks after your surgery to monitor your progress.
-Any further appointments that you need will depend on your recovery and symptoms after surgery.
+A follow-up appointment will be arranged from six weeks after surgery to monitor your progress.
+Any additional appointments will depend on your recovery and symptoms.

 How to Access the Service